Dorian8013/algo/docs/troubleshooting.md

 ## I have a problem not covered here

-If you have an issue that you cannot solve with the guidance here, [join our Gitter](https://gitter.im/trailofbits/algo) and ask for help.
-If you think you found a new issue in Algo, [file an issue](https://github.com/trailofbits/algo/issues/new).
+If you have an issue that you cannot solve with the guidance here, ask for help.
+If you think you found a new issue in rAlgo, [file an issue](https://github.com/Dorian8013/rAlgo/issues/new).